How to Get Around Scotland Without a Car

 The cheapest way to get around Scotland is often by using public buses.
 They offer budget-friendly fares and access to various destinations.
 If you book in advance, inter-city buses can take you from Edinburgh to Glasgow for just £1 (learn more about paying for your trip here)!

-The Spirit of Scotland travel pass, offering unlimited travel on buses and trains, can also provide cost-effective options for exploring the country, depending on how much you plan to travel.
+The Spirit of Scotland travel pass offers unlimited travel on buses and trains.
+This is often a cost-effective option for exploring the country, depending on how much you plan to travel.

 What’s the easiest way to get around Scotland?